 On-Farm Pick-Up, Thursdays – 2:00pm – 7:00pm (no additional delivery charge)

-This year, we have developed a very nice selection of items on our online store.
-In addition to our vegetables, you will find our prepared foods when available (kimchi, sauerkraut, cilantro chutney, hot sauce) and a variety of locally sourced foods (honey, maple syrup, kombucha, organic cheese, butter, yogurt).
+We have developed a very nice selection of items on our online store.
+In addition to our vegetables, you will find our prepared foods when available (cilantro chutney, hot sauce, sauerkraut) and a variety of locally sourced foods (organic cheese, butter, yogurt, honey, maple syrup).

 How to use the Online Store as a CSA Member?